-For financial periods ended 30 June 2023 and 30 June 2022, the profit tax rate was 16%.
+For the financial periods ended 30 September 2023 and 30 September 2022, the profit tax rate was 16%.
 The income from the valuation/revaluation/sale/assignment of shareholdings in a Romanian legal entity or in a foreign legal entity located in a state with which Romania has concluded a double taxation treaty is non-taxable income if, by the time of the valuation/revaluation/sale/assignment, inclusive, the Company holds at least 10% of the share capital of the legal entity where it has the shareholdings for an uninterrupted period of one year.

-The tax rate related to taxable dividend income for the financial period ended 30 June 2023 is 8% and, for the financial period ended 30 June 2022, it was 5%.
+The tax rate on taxable dividend income for the financial period ended 30 September 2023 was 8% and, for the financial period ended 30 September 2022, it was 5%.
 The dividend tax is established by applying a tax rate to the gross dividend paid to a Romanian legal entity.
-Dividends received from a Romanian legal entity are non-taxable income if, by the payment of the dividends, the Company holds at least 10% of the share capital of the legal entity where it has the shareholdings for an uninterrupted period of one year.
+Dividends received from a Romanian legal entity are non-taxable income if the Company holds at least 10% of the share capital of the legal entity where it has the shareholdings for an uninterrupted period of one year.